strayMat/cehr-bert/eds_notes.md

 **Remarks:**

 - CPU: should work as is.
 - GPU: The conda environment seems to miss conda `Could not load dynamic library 'libcudnn.so.7'; dlerror: libcudnn.so.7: cannot open shared object file: No such file or directory; LD_LIBRARY_PATH: /usr/local/nvidia/lib:/usr/local/nvidia/lib64`.
 I am trying to install cuda10.2 and see what it says.
-I add to install tensorflow-gpu, but once installed, it worked like a charm.
+I had to install tensorflow-gpu, but once installed, it worked like a charm.

 ## Fine-tune on a downstream task

 ### 4. Generate cehr-bert compatible data for the prediction task

+**Goal:** Create train and test sequence data for a specific prediction task.

 **Prerequisite:** Having a cohort with a defined task.

-- you should obtain a folder with two dataframes:
+You should have a folder with two dataframes:
  - a person : static informations (sex, ) and task specific information (at least columns: `followup_start` and `y`).
  - an event dataframe: events only present in the observation period for the predictive task